 Social science research has suggested that a factor that influences public support for science is the extent to which people feel they can relate to the scientists they encounter.
 But the scientists who participate in outreach activities have unique experiences, backgrounds, and capabilities — what combinations of traits and skills make for successful engagements?

 The new grant, awarded this fall from the NSF’s Early-concept Grants for Exploratory Research program, supports efforts to understand the profile of researchers who participate in public engagement with science activities.
-The team, led by professor and chair of the life sciences communication department Dominique Brossard, director of programming at the Wisconsin Alumni Research Foundation Laura Heisler, WARF Education & Outreach Manager Travis Tangen, associate professor of curriculum and instruction Noah Feinstein, Taylor-Bascom Chair & Director of Undergraduate Studies in the College of Life Sciences Dietram Scheufele, and WID director Jo Handelsman, are collecting data and measuring participation in and effectiveness of public engagement opportunities and quantifying the connected variables.
+The team, led by professor and chair of the life sciences communication department Dominique Brossard, director of programming at the Wisconsin Alumni Research Foundation Laura Heisler, WARF Education & Outreach Manager Travis Tangen, associate professor of curriculum and instruction Noah Feinstein, Taylor-Bascom Chair & Director of Undergraduate Studies in the Department of Life Sciences Communication Dietram Scheufele, and WID director Jo Handelsman, are collecting data and measuring participation in and effectiveness of public engagement opportunities and quantifying the connected variables.

 Part of the impetus for the study was a recognition that when members of the public do not see themselves reflected in the scientists they encounter at outreach events, they are less likely to participate, resulting in less inclusive — and ultimately less successful — engagement efforts.
 Heisler, who is the director of the Wisconsin Science Festival and who manages hundreds of science outreach events every year, believes that in order to reach more diverse audiences, events must showcase a broader definition of a scientist.
 “It’s all about providing an inclusive environment, and so we thought, ‘let’s put our emphasis on broadening the diversity of the presenter corps,’” says Heisler.
 “That’s really the driver: trying to diversify scientists that do public engagement.”